Automorphisms of surfaces of general type with q=1 acting trivially in cohomology: Examples

 \section{Examples}

-In this section we construct explicitly irregular surfaces $S$ of general type with $|\au|=4$.
-These surfaces $S$ are isogenous to products of curves with $q(S)=1$ and $g(a_S)=3$ or $5$, where $g(a_S)$ is the genus of the general fiber of the Albanese map of $S$.
+In this section we construct explicitly irregular surfaces $S$ of general type with $|\au(S)|=3$ and $4$.
+The examples of surfaces with $|\au(S)|=4$ are quite exhaustive since they include (compare Theorems~\ref{thm: G=4 k=2} and \ref{thm: bound k=1}): \begin{itemize} \item surfaces with any positive geometric genus, \item surfaces with $g(a_S)=5$ and $\au(S)\cong(\bz/2\bz)^2$, \item surfaces with $g(a_S)=3$ and $\au(S)\cong(\bz/2\bz)^2$, and \item surfaces with $g(a_S)=3$ and $\au(S)\cong\bz/4\bz$. \end{itemize} For the examples of surfaces with $|\au(S)|=3$ the genus of the Albanese fibration is 4.